Defining object types is the first step in assigning custom attributes to an object.

 Fill out the form.
 There are five data types to choose from:

-Drop-down list: The custom attribute is displayed as a drop-down list in the object’s form.
-When you create a drop-down list, you must then define the options to be displayed in this field within the object in the Attribute Values for Drop-down Lists section.
+Dropdown: The custom attribute is displayed as a dropdown in the object’s form.
+When you create a dropdown, use the Attribute Values for Dropdowns section to define the options that should appear in this field within the object.

 Bit field: The custom attribute is displayed as a checkbox in the object’s form.